Explainer: What is Snapchat?

 Snapstreaks and Emoji’s

-This is a relatively new to Snapchat and came in with the 2.0 upgrade in March 2017.
+This feature was added to Snapchat in the 2.0 upgrade in March 2017.
 It adds a gaming element to the app which can be achieved if you follow a few rules.
 If you and a friend ‘snap’ each other within 24 hrs for three consecutive days, you will be awarded with a fire emoji beside your names.
 The number beside the fire emoji signifies how many snaps you have shared (chats will not up the number).

 The aim of this ‘snapstreak’ is to maintain the stream of texts between you and the other person for as long as possible without breaking the chain.
 If either you or your friend fail to send a chat within the time frame the streak will end.